 Leadership is a vital aspect of congregational ministry.
 In my ministry, the leadership I offer comes in two primary modes: vision-casting, and facilitation.
 Casting vision comes from exploring with a church not only its goals and priorities, but also its collective gifts and characteristics.
 The important call for the church is to live into its vision, and to live out its mission, while always keeping our focus, not inward, but out toward those to whom you minister.
 As I summarize these points: “Affirm your identity.
 Discern your calling.
 Serve your community.”

-A significant aspect of my leadership role is to help set the conditions in which all stakeholders can claim their voice at the table, while also enforcing appropriate boundaries through any decision-making process.
-Both in my settled ministry, and my various interim church settings, I worked closely with the boards of those congregations to rethink their understanding of governance, and clarify which issues truly demanded direct board involvement, and which were better delegated to staff members, lay leaders, board committees, and/or ministry teams.
-This involves gathering and equipping the people of the church, or larger community, in such a way as to promote their use of their individual and collective power to gain insights, reach decisions, and make changes that benefit the whole group.
+Much of my leadership role is to set the conditions for all stakeholders to claim their voice at the table, while also supporting appropriate boundaries.
+I work closely with congregational boards to clarify which issues truly demand direct board involvement, and which are better delegated to others.
+This means using individual and collective power to gain insights, reach decisions, and make changes that benefit the whole group.

 Rev. Posa’s ministry...laid the foundation for the congregation to recover from one of the more difficult congregational conflicts that I have seen....
 [His] ministry... was essential in helping the congregation to return to healthy relationships and systems.

 Rev. David Pyle - UUA Congregational Life Staff